 Welcome to our Bug of the Week page!
-This is something new we have begun, to put some lucky ‘bugs’ in the spotlight during the ‘buggiest’ times of the year.
+This is something we started last season, to put some lucky ‘bugs’ in the spotlight during the ‘buggiest’ times of the year.
 If you have a good picture of a ‘bug’ that you’ve very recently found somewhere in Maine that you’d like to have identified and/or would be willing to have featured here as the next Bug of the Week, please email your photo to us and don’t forget to include a statement giving us permission to use your photo on our Home and Garden IPM website and how you would like to be credited for the photo.
-Send your email to Jim Dill (IPM Specialist) at email@example.com
+Send your email to Jim Dill (IPM Specialist) at firstname.lastname@example.org

 Week of August 4th, 2013: Tortoise Beetle larvae – The larvae of these beetles use their own frass and debris as a way of protecting and disguising themselves against potential predators (2nd photo below), and they can even raise the entire mass up and onto themselves from a special structure at the tip of their abdomen (1st photo below shows the pile in the ‘lowered’ or flipped-down position).
 The adult stage of this insect was noticed by a lot of people early in July, and was even the Bug of the Week for the week of July 1st (Scroll down, or visit our Tortoise Beetles page, to see what the adults look like.)